DarShabi/Web-Scraping-allrecipes/README.md

 - `--instructions`: Extract the recipe's preparation steps.
 - `--all`: Extract all available attributes.

-> **Note**: By default, the scraper won't fetch any data.
-It's essential to specify desired attributes using the arguments.
+> **Note**: By default, the scraper does not fetch any data.
+You need to specify which data you want to scrape by providing the corresponding argument.

 ## 🗄 Database Integration
 - **Platform**: MySQL
 - **Database Model**: The ERD can be viewed [here](https://github.com/DarShabi/Web-Scraping-allrecipes/blob/main/ERD%20Milestone%203.jpg).

-### Setting up the Database
-1. Before utilizing our web scraper, ensure the database is correctly set up.
-Use the `database_creation.py` script to instantiate the requisite database schema.
-2. Ensure you have the MySQL connector for Python installed.
-3. Modify the connection parameters in `sql_connector()` (located in `sql_connection.py`) to mirror your MySQL configuration.
-4. Execute `database_creation.py` for initial database configuration.

 ## How to Run the Code
+- Before running the main scraper, locally run `database_creation.py` to initialize the database.
+- Ensure you have the MySQL connector for Python installed.
+- Modify the connection parameters in `sql_connector()` (located in `sql_connection.py`) to mirror your MySQL configuration.

-- Ensure `sql_connection.py` (which provides the `sql_connector()` function for database connectivity) resides in the same directory as `database_creation.py`.
+- Check that `sql_connection.py` (which provides the `sql_connector()` function for database connectivity) resides in the same directory as `database_creation.py`.
-- Before invoking the main scraper, locally run `database_creation.py` for proper database initialization.
-- Remember: The ChatGPT API isn't free.
-The provided API KEY in the constants file might not be universally functional.
-Users need to procure their own unique key.
+- Remember: The ChatGPT API is a paid service.
+The provided API KEY in the constants file is not be universally functional.

 ---

-Good Luck with your culinary data adventures! 🥘